SwatiNasi/Java---DSA-Projects/README.md.txt

-# Movie Ticket Booking System - Java Project:
+## Student Result Analyzer - Java Project:

-A console-based Java program to book and manage movie tickets in a theater.
+A console-based Java program to analyze student results.

 ## Features:

-- View seat layout (5x5) with available and booked seats
-- Book a seat with automatic ticket pricing
+- Enter student names and marks
+- Assign grades (A, B, C, D, F)
+- Generate rank list (sorted by marks)
+- Display topper, lowest scorer, top 3 students
+- Calculate class average and pass percentage
-- Cancel a booked seat
+- Search for a student by name
-- Show seat summary (total, booked, available)
-- User-friendly console interface

 ## Skills/Concepts Used:

 - Java
-- 2D Arrays
+- Arrays
+- Bubble Sort
-- Loops & Conditional Statements
+- Loops & Conditionals
-- Basic Booking System Logic

 ## How to Run:

-1. Clone the repository.
+1. Clone the repository
-2. Run "MovieTicketBooking.java" in any Java IDE.
+2. Run "StudentResultAnalyzer.java" in any Java IDE